 Since 1771, and on after the next milestone move from Valladolid to our current home in Salamanca, the Scots College has been preparing men for service to the Church in Scotland pretty consistently, barring a few gaps during the Napoleonic War in the early 19th Century, the Spanish Civil War in the mid-20th Century, and for a few years at the beginning of this century.

-Follow the link below for the first of a series of videos recorded by Fr Michael Briody, president of the Ambrosian Society (of former students) and vice-president of the Heritage Commission of the Scottish Catholic Church, on the history of the College and why we ended up in Valladolid at all.
+Below is the first of a series of videos recorded by Fr Michael Briody, president of the Ambrosian Society (of former students) and vice-president of the Heritage Commission of the Scottish Catholic Church, on the history of the College and why we ended up in Valladolid at all.
 These have been made specially in order to mark this 250th anniversary.
 We had hoped to have a celebration “on site”, with visitors and former students in attendance, a conference and presentation in the Old College itself and a moment of prayer to reflect the one which John Geddes led in 1771.
 However, with the disruption and restrictions in place at the moment due to the Convid-19 pandemic, this has sadly proved impossible.
 We hope perhaps to mark it at some future point when travel and gatherings again become possible.

 Below is the description of the evening of 31st May 1771 given by Fr John Geddes, the rector of the College, in his memoirs: